-You can make a will at home by using an online will writing service.
+You can write a will at home by using an online will writing service.
 Then you can print and sign it alongside two witnesses to make it legally binding.

 Yes, you can write your own will without using a solicitor.
 Our online will writing service is designed to make this as simple and stress-free as possible, helping you take things one step at a time.

-You can make a will at home by using Farewill’s online will writing service.
+You can create a will at home by using Farewill’s online will writing service.

 Here’s how it works:

 Visit our website to sign up and create your free account.